limix/liknorm/README.rst

 License
 -------

-This project is licensed under the MIT License - see the `License file`_ file for details.
+This project is licensed under the MIT License - see the `license file`_ for details.

 .. |Build-Status| image:: https://travis-ci.org/limix/liknorm.svg?branch=master